 Santander CEO António Horta-Osório employed several communication-focused strategies:

-- Communicate The Big Opportunity.
+1. Communicate the why.
 First, he needed stakeholders to understand the value of shedding the old ways and embracing a new era in banking.

 Was Santander able to successfully carry out its change initiative?
 In 2013, just three years after launching Santander UK, it became one of the region’s leading retail banks.
 Today, Santander has expanded even further into the competitive U.S. market.